-If any of the device objects already exist on the firewall or Panorama, the firewall or Panorama updates the device object instead of creating a new device objects.
+If any of the device objects already exist on the firewall or Panorama appliance, the firewall or Panorama updates the device object instead of creating a new device object.
 You can use these device objects in Security, authentication, decryption, and Quality of Service (QoS) policies.

-Because the tags associated with the rule are the only way to restore your mappings if they become out of sync, do not edit or remove the tags.
+Because the tags that the firewall assigns to the rule are the only way to restore your mappings if they become out of sync, do not edit or remove the tags.